How discount deduction works

 Q. Are appliances eligible to be added to the list?

-The Department of Health are currently reviewing the arrangements for the supply of appliances to primary care.
+The Department of Health and Social Care are currently reviewing the arrangements for the supply of appliances to primary care.
 A copy of the PSNC response to this consultation can be downloaded below.

 In the response, PSNC highlighted the fact that an NHS pharmacy contractor is not contractually obliged to supply appliances that would not normally be supplied in the course of their business.
 Therefore if a contractor was faced with a loss through dispensing the item, they may choose not to dispense it.